azriellee/2025-04-rock-paper-scissors/audit-data/findings.md

     }
 ```

-### [M-1] Funds / Tokens Could be locked up during games with unresponsive opponents, if opponent does not call `RockPaperScissors::commitMove`.
+### [M-1] Funds/Token Lockup Risk Due to Unresponsive Opponent After Move Commit

-**Description:** When a player join a game and commits a move, the game.revealDeadline variable is not (default value 0) only until his opponent also commits a move, while the game state has already changed to `Committed`.
-If the opponent is unresponsive, it could cause the funds / tokens to be locked within the contract without a way to cancel.
+**Description:** When a player joins a game and commits their move, the game state transitions to `Committed`, but the `revealDeadline` remains unset (defaulting to 0) until the opponent also commits their move.
+If the opponent becomes unresponsive and does not commit, the game remains in the `Committed` state indefinitely with no way to proceed or exit.
+This results in both players’ funds/tokens being locked in the contract.

-The following reasons are why the current mechanisms for handling timeouts / cancelling games cannot handle this situation:

-1. `RockPaperScissors::timeoutReveal` cannot be called as the check `require(block.timestamp > game.revealDeadline, "Reveal phase not timed out yet");` will not pass since `game.revealDeadline` is the 0 value when not set.
-2. `RockPaperScissors::cancelGame` cannot be called as the game is neither in `Created` state nor is the player the game creator in the following checks: `require(game.state == GameState.Created, "Game must be in created state");` and `require(msg.sender == game.playerA, "Only creator can cancel");`

-**Impact:** This could cause players to lose their funds / tokens to the contract without a way to rescue them.
+Why existing timeout/cancel mechanisms don't work:

+`RockPaperScissors::timeoutReveal` cannot be triggered because `revealDeadline == 0`, making the requirement `require(block.timestamp > game.revealDeadline)` always fail.

+`RockPaperScissors::cancelGame` cannot be used because:

+The game is no longer in the Created state.

+Only the creator (`playerA`) is allowed to cancel, and they can’t once the state has moved to `Committed`.

+**Impact:** Players may permanently lose access to their funds/tokens if their opponent abandons the game after one move is committed.
+There is currently no way to recover from this state.

-**Proof of Concept:** NA
+**Proof of Concept:** N/A

-**Recommended Mitigation:** There could be an additional field set within games to update when one of the player has committed a move, and either players could have the option to cancel the game if their opponent has not responded within a certain time limit.
-The following are examples of how the code could be updated to allow for this:
+**Recommended Mitigation:** Introduce a new field (e.g., commitDeadline) that sets a timeout after the first player commits a move.
+If the second player fails to commit within this timeframe, the first player should be able to cancel the game and recover their funds.
+This ensures fairness and prevents griefing through inactivity.

 ```diff
     // Game structure